 Starting off in the Tibetan highland of western China near Lake Mansarovar in Tibet Autonomous Region, the Indus river flows through the Ladakh district of Jammu and Kashmir.
 Subsequently, the river gets into Pakistan through the Northern Areas (Gilgit-Baltistan), running across the North in a southward route down the whole span of Pakistan, to join the Arabian Sea close to the port city of Karachi situated in Sindh.
-The Indus River is 3,180 kilometers (1,976 miles) long and it is also the longest river in Pakistan.
+The Indus River is 3,180 kilometres (1,976 miles) long and it is also the longest river in Pakistan.

 The Indus River features a total catchment basin of more than 1,165,000 square km (450,000 sq miles).
-The approximate yearly discharge of the river figures at approximately 207 cubic kilometers, making it the 21st biggest river in the world in terms of yearly discharge.
+The approximate yearly discharge of the river figures at approximately 207 cubic kilometres, making it the 21st biggest river in the world in terms of yearly discharge.
 Starting at the pinnacle of the world with glaciers, the Indus River supplies the flora and fauna of temperate forests, plateaus, and dry rural areas.
-In conjunction with the rivers Chenab, Jhelum, Sutlej, Ravi, Beas and two tributaries from the Afghanistan and Khyber Pakhtunkhwa, the Indus creates the Sapta Sindhu (Seven Rivers) delta of Pakistan.
+In conjunction with the rivers Chenab, Jhelum, Sutlej, Ravi, Beas, and two tributaries from Afghanistan and Khyber Pakhtunkhwa, the Indus creates the Sapta Sindhu (Seven Rivers) delta of Pakistan.

 Description of the Indus River